amshehzad/Departmental-LMS/README.md

 ## Setup
 In order to run this application you must have a **xampp** or any other local server setup installed in your system.Copy a file called
-`mbs.sql` from `FuuastLib/db/` which contains all the queries required to create a database structure and some seed data, export it to your server so that the database would be created for this app on your server.
+`cslib.sql` from `FuuastLib/db/` which contains all the queries required to create a database structure and some seed data, export it to your server so that the database would be created for this app on your server.
 use:
 ```